Decima2/Decima2Toolkit/README.md

     Parameters:
     -----------
     - X: pandas DataFrame
         The feature matrix (input data) which was used to test the model.
+Each column should be of numeric type.
     - y: pandas Series or Numpy array
         The target variable corresponding to X.
     - model: scikit-learn, Keras, Pytorch compatible model